dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 The biggest boon to Data Vault developer productivity in dbt Cloud are the **DataOps** and **Data Warehouse Automation** features of dbt Cloud.
 Each Data Vault developer gets their own development environment to work in and there is no complicated set up process to go through.

-Commit your work, create a pull request, and have automated code review enabled by dbt Cloud **jobs** that can be defined for each environment separately (e.g., testing, QA, production).
-Together with dbt **tags**, the feature allows you to orchestrate your project in an efficient and powerful way.
+Commit your work, create a pull request, and have automated code review enabled by dbt Cloud [**jobs**](https://docs.getdbt.com/docs/deploy/dbt-cloud-job) that can be defined for each environment separately (e.g., testing, QA, production).
+Together with dbt [**tags**](https://docs.getdbt.com/reference/resource-configs/tags), the feature allows you to orchestrate your project in an efficient and powerful way.

 ### Auditable data

 One of the main selling points of Data Vault is its auditability.
 In addition to its own capabilities, dbt Cloud features enhance this advantage even further.
-Each job execution leaves an **audit log**, which can be leveraged to analyze trends in job performance among other things, allowing you to identify bottlenecks in your system. dbt Cloud stores **artifact **files after each execution for further processing and analysis as well.
+Each job execution leaves an [**audit log**](https://docs.getdbt.com/docs/cloud/manage-access/audit-log), which can be leveraged to analyze trends in job performance among other things, allowing you to identify bottlenecks in your system. dbt Cloud stores [**artifact**](https://docs.getdbt.com/docs/deploy/artifacts) files after each execution for further processing and analysis as well, and exposes them programmatically via the [Discovery API](https://www.getdbt.com/blog/introducing-the-discovery-api/).

 dbt has the built-in **data lineage **which helps both developers and data consumers understand just how the data assets in the data warehouse are created.
-And with the self-serve and automatically generated **dbt docs**, you can spend less time answering questions about your data from across the organization and more time building your Data Vault.
+And with the self-serve and automatically generated [**dbt docs**](https://docs.getdbt.com/reference/commands/cmd-docs), you can spend less time answering questions about your data from across the organization and more time building your Data Vault.

-Last but not least, the built-in **dbt testing framework** allows Data Vault developers to test their assumptions about the data in their database.
+Last but not least, the built-in [**dbt testing framework**](https://docs.getdbt.com/guides/dbt-ecosystem/dbt-python-snowpark/13-testing) allows Data Vault developers to test their assumptions about the data in their database.
 Not only are primary key checks and foreign key checks easy to add and simple to run, but more complex checks like integer range checks, anomaly detection, and highly sophisticated data quality checks are also possible expressed as SQL statements.
 Infinite Lambda have created two dbt packages for data quality, [dq_tools](https://hub.getdbt.com/infinitelambda/dq_tools/latest/) and [dq_vault](https://hub.getdbt.com/infinitelambda/dq_vault/latest/), which are described later in this post.

 ## How to get started with dbt Cloud and Data Vault